ryanw-mobile/ryanw-mobile/README.md

 ## Languages and Tools

+- Most key public Github repositories are backed by Github Actions and Renovate for automation.<br/>
 - Kotlin is my current main language.
 I spend all of my time on it and enjoy using it. <br/>
 - Java was my primary language from 1999 to 2021.
 I have several Java certifications. <br/>
 - I learned other languages and wrote pretty good Pascal code 30 years ago.
 Now I cannot write any without warming up